-Ms. Kelly of Illinois (for herself, Mrs. Lawrence, Ms. Jackson Lee, Ms. Schakowsky, Mrs. Watson Coleman, Mr. Richmond, DUCKWORTH, Mr. THOMPSON of Mississippi, Ms. Clarke of New York, Ms. Clark of Massachusetts, Mr. Lewis, Mr. Rush, Mr. Danny K. DAVIS of Illinois, Mrs. Beatty, Ms. Lee, Ms. Delauro, Mr. Cleaver, Ms. Maxine Waters of California, Ms. Bass, Mr. Payne, Mr. CICILLINE, Mr. JEFFRIES, Ms. ADAMS, Ms. WILSON of Florida, Mr. LAR-SON of Connecticut, Mr. CLYBURN, Ms. FUDGE, Ms. DEGETTE, and Mr. McGovern) introduced the following bill; which was referred to the Committee on the Judiciary, and in addition to the Committees on Education and the Workforce, Financial Services, Ways and Means, Small Business, Oversight and Government Reform, Agriculture, Rules, and Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned
+Ms. Kelly of Illinois (for herself, Ms. Clark of Massachusetts, Mr. Al-Green of Texas, Ms. Clarke of New York, Ms. Moore, Mr. Serrano, Ms. Maxine Waters of California, Ms. Degette, Ms. Schakowsky, Mr. Danny K. Davis of Illinois, Mr. Hastings, and Ms. Norton) introduced the following bill; which was referred to the Committee on the Judiciary, and in addition to the Committees on Education and the Workforce, Financial Services, Ways and Means, Small Business, Oversight and Government Reform, Agriculture, Rules, and Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned